isotopsweden/wp-flypress/README.md

 > WIP - Requires PHP 7.0 and WordPress 4.6

 Use [Flysystem](https://flysystem.thephpleague.com/) with WordPress.
-Flypress will rename each file uploaded to WordPress with a new name based on uuid v4.
+Flypress will rename each file uploaded to WordPress with a new name based on uuid v4, the attachment title will not be changed to uuid.

 ## Installation